Wine, enjoyed in moderation, is a healthy food which enriches life.

 Imagine summer in the vineyards of New Zealand.
 With its splendid climate, pure air, pristine environment and magnificent natural beauty, New Zealand is truly a feast for the senses.
 Join wine personality Steve Thurlow as he leads an excursion of discovery and enjoyment.

-Visit wineries days before harvest with the vineyards rich with ripe grapes, marvel at some of the world's most beautiful natural scenery, visit whales at play in the Southern Ocean, learn how to prepare dishes the New Zealand way, dine in splendid settings at wineries with their owners, and soak up the hot summer sunshine.
+Visit wineries days before harvest with the vineyards rich with ripe grapes, marvel at some of the world's most beautiful natural scenery, swim in the Southern Ocean, learn how to prepare dishes the New Zealand way, dine in splendid settings at wineries with their owners, and soak up the hot summer sunshine.

-Experience the spectacular scenery of both North and South Islands of New Zealand and South Australia, explore Maori culture, wander in streets of rural communities and shop for souvenirs.
+Experience the spectacular scenery of both North and South Islands of New Zealand, explore Maori culture, wander in streets of rural communities and shop for souvenirs.

 In February, when we typically experience the depths of a Canadian winter, on the other side of the world summer is most pleasant in New Zealand.
 Can you imagine the difference between -22°C and +22°C?

-Wine for Life presents an accompanied wine, food and cultural visit to New Zealand.
+Wine for Life presents an accompanied gourmet wine, food and cultural visit to New Zealand.

 We will explore the leading vineyards and wineries and be introduced to New Zealand's unique cuisine.